Mohamed-Tharwat-El-Sayed/Jenkins-EC2-Infra/README.md

 ```
 3. Open `main.tf` and update `private_key` and any other configuration you want to customize.

-3.Customize other settings in `variables.tf` if needed.
+4. Customize other settings in `variables.tf` if needed.

 ## Usage
 1. Initialize Terraform: